Drewsky33/Analyzing-New-York-Schools-in-Python/README.md

 #### Project Steps

-- Load data into a dictionary from [NYC Open Data](https://data.cityofnewyork.us/browse?category=Education)
+- Load data into a dictionary.
 - Clean and Merge Data
 - Perform Analysis
 - Present Findings